No Name (Montenegrin band): Controversies

-In 2005, as complete outsiders but with a song which has strong national (Montenegrin) identity, they got most of the votes from the jury appointed by the RTCG, causing a stir among the Serbian and Montenegrin followers of the Eurovision Song Contest.
+In 2005, as complete outsiders but with a song featuring a strong national (Montenegrin) identity, they received most of the votes from the jury appointed by RTCG, causing a stir among the Serbian and Montenegrin followers of the Eurovision Song Contest.

-Again in March 2006, they participated in Montevizija 2006, the Montenegrin semi-final, and finished 2nd, going on to win in the final Europjesma with "Moja ljubavi".
-The jury appointed by the RTCG failed to award any points to the Serbian-based group Flamingosi, who were, by some, declared winners even before the competition others favouring No Name.
-New arrangement of the song and victory of No Name came just in time for the campaign for Montenegrin independence, which started that year.
-The Serbian TV station decided to pull out and therefore No Name could not represent the country in Athens.
+In March 2006, they participated in Montevizija 2006, the Montenegrin semi-final, and finished 2nd, going on to win the final Europjesma with "Moja ljubavi".
+The jury appointed by RTCG did not award any points to the Serbian-based group Flamingosi, who were declared winners by some even before the competition, while others favored No Name.
+The new arrangement of the song and No Name's victory came just in time for the campaign for Montenegrin independence, which started that year.
+Consequently, the Serbian TV station decided to pull out, preventing No Name from representing the country in Athens.